-Manchester Gothic is an unrivalled collection of gothic literature including 44 books and 1 journal written by leading names in the field and covering literature, film, television, theatre and visual arts, dating from the eighteenth century to the present day.
+Manchester Gothic is an unrivalled collection of gothic literature including 49 books and the Gothic Studies (1999-2018) journal, written by leading names in the field and covering literature, film, television, theatre and visual arts, dating from the eighteenth century to the present day.

 Interest in the gothic has exploded in recent years, making Manchester Gothic a valuable resource to students and academics interested in gothic studies and how the genre has changed over time.